-(1) provide evidence the CoC uses to measure both strategies in question 3B-2.6. to increase the availability of housing and services for youth experiencing homelessness;

-(2) describe the measure(s) the CoC uses to calculate the effectiveness of the strategies; and

-(3) describe why the CoC believes the measure it uses is an appropriate way to determine the effectiveness of the CoC's strategies. (limit 3,000 characters)
+- (1) provide evidence the CoC uses to measure both strategies in question 3B-2.6. to increase the availability of housing and services for youth experiencing homelessness; - (2) describe the measure(s) the CoC uses to calculate the effectiveness of the strategies; and - (3) describe why the CoC believes the measure it uses is an appropriate way to determine the effectiveness of the CoC's strategies. (limit 3,000 characters)

 Strategies include use of youth homelessness pre-assessments which may help divert or prevent youth homelessness.
 PITC methodology was designed to engage youth and collect information specific to their circumstances.
 Development of a youth-centric coordinated entry system, will provide opportunities to look at youth from child welfare services, while also capturing multiple data points specific to youth, such as youth identifying as LGBTQ, and those involved in the justice system.
 Increased services to youth through RTFH Youth Action Council will help implement innovative approaches created by youth for youth ensuring the CoC has and maintains a consistent youth voice.
 Honing in on a specific youth coordinated entry system with 5 entry points for youth to access across the region will ensure that youth that are homeless can immediately access resources in, or nearby their own communities.
-In addition, utilizing pre-assessments to help divert and prevent homelessness amongst youth will help to ensure that young people who need help with problem-solving don't end up in a system without housing resources to match their low vulnerability.
-Also, our Point in Time methodology has been tailored to netter engage youth to capture more specific data regarding youth homeless characteristics; we will be able to make better informed decisions regarding young people.
-Lastly, we are changing our HMIS system vendor, inclusive of our CES system, which will allow us a unique opportunity to build out our youth specific coordinated entry process, our pre-assessment processes, and our overall system wide planning process for youth.
+In addition, utilizing pre-assessments to help divert and prevent homelessness amongst youth will help to ensure that young people who need help with problem-solving don't end up in a system without housing resources to match their vulnerability.
+The Point in Time methodology has been tailored to engage youth and to capture more specific data regarding youth homeless characteristics and enable better informed- decisions regarding young people.
+A change in HMIS system vendor, inclusive of the CES system, allows a unique opportunity to build out a youth-specific coordinated entry process, a pre-assessment processes, and a customized system-wide planning process for youth.
 Investment of a recent Youth Demonstration award will allow the CoC to focus critical attention on planning and assessment of the special needs of homeless youth in 2019-2020.
+Effectiveness is gauged by the level of youth involvement in system planning, by reduction in the time spent in homelessness, a reduction in recidivism, and service-recipient feedback.
+These measures are comparable to those in adult intervention and are performance measures of interest to HUD.